dustoff06/ams-framework/README.md

 **requirements.txt**:  List of the minimal packages needed to run the code

-**API**:  directory containing the API for implementation of the Python code with subdirectories
+**AMS API.zip**:  zip file containing the API for implementation of the Python code with subdirectories

       AMS/
       ├── setup.py